-During this period FSU faculty members had higher start-up packages and better salary raises than did FAMU faculty members within the College.
+During this period FSU faculty members had higher start-up packages and better salary increases than did FAMU faculty members within the Joint College.
 Partly this is because faculty members belong to different unions that negotiate different compensation packages with their respective universities.
 This has caused significant strain within the College as faculty members in adjacent offices, doing essentially the same quantity and quality of work, were compensated differently based on the university that initially employed them.
-In data provided by the Chancellor's Office, the budgeted start-up package for a FAMU faculty hire in the Joint College for FY15 was roughly half of the budgeted start-up package for a FSU faculty hire in the Joint College.
+In data provided by the Chancellor's Office, the budgeted start-up package for a FAMU faculty member hire in the Joint College for FY15 was roughly half of the budgeted start-up package for a FSU faculty hire in the Joint College.
 It is our understanding that President Mangum is aware of these discrepancies, feels that these differences are inappropriate, and has allocated funds to begin to equilibrate support for FSU and FAMU faculty members.
 However, given the vastly different financial resources available to the two universities, we posit that this strain will continue to be a challenge for the foreseeable future unless there are significant organizational changes within and around the Joint College and funds are found/provided/raised to move toward equity in compensation and financial support, independent of the employing university.

 FSU affiliated faculty members are administered through the FSU HR processes including promotion and tenure.
 FAMU affiliated faculty members flow through the FAMU HR processes including promotion and tenure.
 As a result, two faculty members in adjacent offices, in the same department, may encounter significantly different evaluation processes.
 The evaluation processes at FSU, and within the Joint College, tend to weight research more heavily than does the FAMU process.
 We were told of a faculty member who received negative P&T recommendations from the department, college and dean, presumably due to a weak research record, only to be tenured by FAMU based on the strength of the teaching record.
 We should note that we did not verify this case with FAMU and do not know the identity of the faculty member.
 But the case is often discussed within the College.
+Conversely, we have been told of faculty members with negative recommendations from the Joint College that were tenured by FSU.
 We do not argue that the right way to promotion and/or tenure is either the FSU or the FAMU approach.
 We do argue, simply, that a single set of expectations must be developed for the Joint College so that faculty there will face a fair and transparent evaluation system.